Overview

 | Best use case | Daily use, streaming, gaming | Restricted networks |

-- You're on a home or mobile network without strict filtering
+- You're on a home or mobile network with standard configuration

 - Speed and low latency are priorities